-The written request shall include an outline from the third party professional which describes the purpose of the proposed visit(s), the nature of activities to be observed, and the timing and frequency of visits.
+The written request shall include an outline from the third party professional which outlinesdescribes the purpose of the proposed visit(s), the nature of activities to be observed, and the timing and frequency of visits.

-- 6.2.2.
-Visits should be limited in number and duration to avoid disruption while still allowing for required information to be acquired and/or shared. - 6.2.3.
-The principal will consult with the parents/guardians, student and the affected teacher to determine the advisability and potential timing of the visit. - 6.2.4.
-The principal will consult with the superintendent of education (or designate) before granting, denying or revoking a request made under section 6.2.
-Advice and/or clarification can also be sought from the Centrally Assigned Principal of Special Education and Inclusion or the Professional Support Services Manager.
-Factors to consider when deciding to grant or deny any such request may include but are not limited to: - (a) number of third party professionals requested per classroom - (b) proposed frequency of visits - (c) disruption of other students/programs - (d) perceived value to student in question - (e) student and staff safety - (f) Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), Education Act and other privacy concerns
+- 4.2.2.6.2.2.
+Visits should be limited in number and duration to avoid disruption while still allowing for required information to be acquired and/or shared.
+(Guidelines for this requirement can be accessed by administrators on the Special Education Website) - (a) the third party professional will also provide a current police reference check (if required) and documentation of appropriate professional liability insurance. - (b) The third party professional will confirm on the Agreement to Allow Access to a Third Party (Form 575A) that he or she is a member in good standing of the college or other organization governing his or her profession (e.g. Psycholo- gist, Sociologist, Physician). - 4.2.3.6.2.3.
+The principal will consult in advance with the parents/guardians, student and the affected teacher to determine the advisability and potential timing of the visit. - 4.2.4.6.2.4.
+The principal will consult with the superintendent of education (or designate) before granting, denying or revoking a request made under section 4.12.
+Ad-vice6.2.
+Advice and/or clarification can also be sought from the quadrant supervising prin-cipalsCentrally Assigned Principal of Special Education and Inclusion or the chiefs of the Professional Support Services Manager.
+Factors to consider when deciding to grant or deny any such request may in-cludeinclude but are not limited to: - (a) number of third party professionals requested per classroom - (b) proposed frequency of visits - (c) disruption of other students/programs - (d) perceived value to student in question - (e) student and staff safety - (f) Municipal Freedom of Information and Protection of Privacy Act or Education Act considerations (MFIPPA), Education Act and other privacy concerns - (g) presence or lack of required Informed Consents and/or signed releases (h)(g) purpose of the visit - 4.2.5.6.2.5.
+Should the principal, after consultation with the teacher and the appropriate supervi-sery officerSuperintendent, decide to grant the request, an Agreement to Allow Access to a Third Party Professional (Form 575575A) will be completed by the principal and signed by all parties.
+Signatories to the Agreement will be the principal for the Board, the parent(s) and the third party professional.

-- (g) presence or lack of required Informed Consents and/or signed releases - (h) purpose of the visit - 6.2.5.
-Should the principal, after consultation with the teacher and the appropriate Superintendent, decide to grant the request, an Agreement to Allow Access to a Third Party Professional (Form 575A) will be completed by the principal and signed by all parties.
-Signatories to the Agreement will be the principal for the Board, the parent(s) and the third party professional. - 6.2.6.
+- 6.2.6.
 The third party professional will provide a current police reference check (see 6.1.3.) and documentation of appropriate professional liability insurance.
-They will also confirm on Form 575A that they are a member in good standing of the college or other organization governing their profession (e.g., Psychologist, Physiotherapist, etc.). - 6.2.7.
-Should a meeting be deemed appropriate by the principal between school and/or central staff and the third party professional, the requesting principal or vice principal will attend the meeting. - 6.2.8.
-Recommendations given by the third party professional will be considered (by the principal) for inclusion in the student's Individual Education Plan (IEP).
+They will also confirm on Form 575A that they are a member in good standing of the college or other organization governing their profession (e.g., Psychologist, Physiotherapist, etc.). - 4.2.6.6.2.7.
+Should a meeting be deemed appropriate by the principal between school and/or cen-tralcentral staff and the third party professional, it will be conducted in the presence of the requesting principal or vice-principal will attend the meeting. - 4.2.7.6.2.8.
+Recommendations given by the third party professionals will be considered (by the principal) for inclusion in the student's Individual Education Plan (IEP).

 6.3.
-Process for External Partners to Access Schools
+5.0 Process for External Partners to Access Schools